Uni-Fusion: Universal Continuous Mapping: Experiments

+Moreover, excluding NeRF, our Uni-Fusion also shows the best performance in modeling the colors, achieving an average PSNR of $28.07$$\si{\dB}$.

-However, it is strange that NICE-SLAM lost details while in two cases, it shows better PSNR than Uni-Fusion.
-To highlight the true result, we plot the rendered image in \cref{fig:replica_render}.
-It is obvious that our Uni-Fusion models the details of painting, carpet and quilt well.
-While NICE-SLAM just roughly models the average color.
+However, it is strange that NICE-SLAM loses details while in two cases, it shows better PSNR than Uni-Fusion.
+To highlight the true result, we provide rendered images in~\cref{fig:replica_render}.
+It is evident that our Uni-Fusion accurately models the details of painting, carpet and quilt, while NICE-SLAM only roughly models the average color.

-Moreover, from the \cref{fig:replica_render}, our Uni-Fusion's rendering quality is as precise as NeRF.
-Please also find the painting, carpet and quilt, Uni-Fusion recovered the original appearance well.
-Please find the { green window} for the emphasized region.
-Uni-Fusion reproduce the high-quality appearance which is very close to NeRF on qualitative evaluation.
-But, Uni-Fusion still has a quantitative score gap to the color rending of NeRF ($41.4$$\si{\dB}$).
-Though the Uni-Fusion's rendering result is highly close to NeRF and ground truth.
-We consider the main reasons are that \textbf{1.} Uni-Fusion does not model the light directions to points, which is essential to NeRF. \textbf{2.} NeRF optimizes on the rendering image quality by focussing mainly on color while less on depth.
-It can be revealed by the higher color rendering score with much worse depth rendering than our Uni-Fusion. \textbf{3.} our Uni-Fusion does not support hole filling.
-This directly leads to black holes in our rendered images.
+In addition, from~\cref{fig:replica_render}, Uni-Fusion's rendering quality is as precise as NeRF.
+The painting, carpet and quilt in Uni-Fusion's results are very similiar to the original appearance.
+The { green window} highlights the regions of interest.
+Uni-Fusion reproduces the high-quality appearances that are very close to NeRF in terms of qualitative evaluation.
+However, Uni-Fusion still has a quantitative score gap to NeRF's color rendering ($41.4\si{\dB}$), despite the highly comparable qualitative results to NeRF and ground truth.
+We attribute this difference to three main factors: \textbf{1.} Uni-Fusion does not model the light directions to points, which is essential to NeRF. \textbf{2.} NeRF optimizes image quality by focusing primarily on color rather than depth, which is evident from its higher color rendering score but much worse depth rendering compared to Uni-Fusion. \textbf{3.} Uni-Fusion does not support hole filling, which results in black holes in the rendered images.

-We summarize the differences in \cref{tab:replica_diff}.
-Similar to TSDF-Fusion and $\sigma$-Fusion, our Uni-Fusion is a forward method which, does not need any training, i.e., pre- or online training.
-Uni-Fusion also produces similar to NICE-SLAM and NeRF-SLAM an implicit map with set of latent that outputs results at arbitrary resolution.
-However, we differ on the extracting of the signed distance field.
-Uni-Fusion's latent feature rule its own region independently.
-Each query value is directly inferred with the corresponding ruling latent.
-While NICE-SLAM and NeRF-SLAM use a much denser grid to interpolate query features.
-This requires volumetric rendering for inference.
+We summarize the differences between Uni-Fusion and other models in~\cref{tab:replica_diff}.
+Similar to TSDF-Fusion and $\sigma$-Fusion, Uni-Fusion is a forward method that does not require any training of map representation, i.e., pre- or on-line training.
+It shares similarities with NICE-SLAM and NeRF-SLAM in producing an implicit map with a set of latents, that outputs results at arbitrary resolution.
+However, Uni-Fusion differs in the extraction of the signed distance field, as each query value is directly inferred using the corresponding ruling latent, while NICE-SLAM and NeRF-SLAM use a much denser grid of features for interpolation during volumetric rendering based inference.